 By Sep 2019, the fund had erased all gains accumulated over the last 5 years.
 It was now converging with a regular NIFTY index fund in performance.

 Interested to know more about investing through SIPs?
-Don’t forget to read two of our more popular articles.
+Do reach these recommended articles.

 What led to fund’s poor performance in 2018 and 2019?